 CVI{vw} is an aggregation of individual PDs weighted by each firm's market-capitalization.
 In other words, a firm's weight in the aggregation is computed as the fraction of the firm's market-capitalization relative to the total market-capitalization of all constituents of the target group that have a PD on a given day.
 The market-capitalization for each firm at the end of each trading day is taken from Bloomberg.
 If a firm does not trade on a particular day, the market-capitalization from the previous valid day (within 20 trading days) is used.
-For the back-calculated historical series that are constructed using end of month data, the last available trading day in each month is used.
 If necessary, market-capitalizations are converted into a common currency for the group.